michalszczecinski/data-driven-notebooks/README.md

 ## Guidelines

-1. Notebook should cover specific chunk of knowledge or task.
+1. Cover specific, precise chunk of knowledge or task.
-2. Notebook should be serve as a memorable and useful reference for a concept.
+2. Structure note as a quick and useful reference for a concept.
-3. Notebook should include interactive elements (for example simulation, plots, data-driven analysis etc.).
+3. Include interactive elements like data tables, simulations, plots, and data-driven analysis.
-4. Notebook should include important definitions and interesting examples.
+4. Describe essential definitions.
+5. Demonstrate interesting examples and canonical solutions to typical problems.
+6. Include an exciting image or a funny element to make it memorable and improve recall/knowledge retention.

 ## Structure